Lorti/manu.ninja/_posts/2016-10-23-using-web-technologies-for-a-pull-to-refresh-animation.md

 The motion design for this animation isn't mine, but the link I've saved returns a 404 page.
 If you know the motion designer or have stumbled across my original inspiration please tell me so in the comments.

 The following sections explain the different parts of the animation.
-You can try the [final pull-to-refresh animation](codepen-of-the-pull-to-refresh-animation) in a live CodePen at the end of the article.
+You can try the [final pull-to-refresh animation](#codepen-of-the-final-pull-to-refresh-animation) in a live CodePen at the end of the article.

 ![](/images/pull-to-refresh.png)

 ## Interaction

-The interaction part begins with adding event listeners for the start, drag and end of the pull-to-refresh gesture.
+The interaction consists of grabbing, dragging and releasing.
+Therefore event listeners for the start, drag and end of the pull-to-refresh gesture are added.

 The drag listener lets the user pull until a certain threshold via listening to `e.clientY || e.changedTouches[0].clientY`{:.js}.
-If the user releases her finger before that the card returns to its initial position.
-If the users pulls further than the threshold the bending of the card starts.
+If the user lifts her finger or releases her mouse button before the threshold the card returns to its initial position.
+If the users pulls further than the threshold the card gets bend.

 This continues to a second threshold which starts rest of the animation.
-While the animation is playing we remove the event listeners, so no weird things are happening.
+While the animation is playing all event listeners are removed, so no unforeseen things can happen.

 ## Bending the card

-The card is initally a simple rectangle.
-Bending of the card is done via replacing the SVG path with a quadratic Bézier curve.
+The card is initally a simple rectangle, implemented as an SVG path.
+Bending of the card is done via replacing parts of the path with a quadratic Bézier curve.

 ``` html
 <path id="card" d="M0,0 H360 V480 H0"/>
 ```

-The helper function takes two arguments for defining the quadratic Bézier curve.
-After the `Q` in the path description you define the control point and the end point of the curve.
-The start and end point are on the same position, which is the threshold defined in the first event listener.
-Changing the control point bends the card.
+The helper function `setCardPath()`{:.js} takes two arguments for defining the quadratic Bézier curve.
+After `Q` in the path description you can define the control point and the end point of the curve.
+The start and end point are on the same position _y<sub>1</sub>_, which is the threshold defined in the first event listener.
+Changing the control point at _(180, y<sub>2</sub>)_ bends the card.

 ``` js
 const setCardPath = (y1, y2) => {